 My account was spammed and I now have all these tickets which I need to get rid of.
 Is there a way that I can bulk delete them without having to do it one by one?

-However, there are a couple of available options to delete more than one ticket at a time within Zendesk.
+In case of a spam attack, there are a couple of available options to delete more than one ticket at a time in Zendesk.
 Each option has its own set of limitations and choosing the best route is entirely based on your workflow and can vary for each use case.

 - Bulk delete in views